 YouTube Daily Active Users

-It is estimated that over 122 million people visit YouTube every day via its Website and Apps.
+As of 2025, youtube dau is estimated to be over 122 million people via its Website and its app services.

 Sage’s Read: Recently, we did a detailed analysis of YouTube Creators.
 Read our YouTube Creator Statistics here.